 Throughout October, one Aidan family in each class hosts a social event for the other parents in the class.

 Twice a year, school pictures are taken in the Primary and Elementary classes.
 In the fall, individual portraits are taken, and in the spring, class pictures are taken.
 These are entirely voluntary although we hope you will allow your child to be in the class photograph even if you do not order a copy.

 The Book Fair is held at Politics and Prose Bookstore.
-Over two days, the school receives a portion of the sales when Aidan is mentioned at the register.
+During a one-day event, the school receives a portion of the sales when Aidan is mentioned at the register.
 Funds are dedicated to the Library.
 In addition to purchasing books for gifts and home, parents may also buy books to donate to the Library and to families in need.
 Parent volunteers are needed to explain the wish lists, answer questions, and receive books purchased for the Library.

 This workshop, designed for parents, grandparents or other adults in your child’s life, is a unique opportunity for a “hands on” experience with the Montessori materials.
 Adults attend one evening for a journey through Toddler, Primary and Elementary classrooms to begin to get a sense of the differences between Montessori and traditional education models.
 Attendees return the next morning, where, under the guidance of the teachers, they work directly with preselected materials to discover Montessori from the perspective of the child.
 Each session ends with a lively discussion.
 It is required that parents attend once in the first two years of their child’s time at Aidan.
 Childcare is provided for this adults-only event.